Earthplace Preschool Policies and Procedures

 Announcements each day

-Check the white board outside of your child's classroom for daily updates.
+Check the whiteboard outside of your child's classroom for daily updates.
 At dismissal, the teachers communicate with the parents verbally about what some of the favorite activities were during the day.

-Arrival and and dismissal time communication
+Arrival and dismissal time communication

 One teacher is designated as the arrival-time greeter.
 If you wish to share something at this time, please mention it to the teacher, and he/she will set up another time to talk or will arrange to talk with you at that time.
 In-person and phone discussions can always be set up.
-You may also email in morning and mention the email to the teacher at arrival time in case he/she had net yet seen the email.
+You may also email in the morning and mention the email to the teacher at arrival time in case he/she had not yet seen the email.
 We always want to share information, but not in the presence of the child.

-If the teacher has something to share individually with you at the end of the day, he/she will ask other teachers in the classroom to supervise your child, or will give you a call or email you to discuss or set up another time to meet.
+If the teacher has something to share individually with you at the end of the day, he/she will ask other teachers in the classroom to supervise your child or will give you a call or email you to discuss or set up another time to meet.